TheTechsTech/node-7z-archive/README.md

  Usage: `updateArchive` archivePath files ...options

  Create an Sfx - self extracting installation package for targeted platform.
- Usage: `createSfx` platform packageName files -destination ...options
+ Usage: `createSfx` platform packageName files --dir [save/to] --gui | --console ...options

 -----------------------------------------------------------------
  The `7z` and `7za` binary on your system is located in directory: ...\...\node-7z-archive\binaries\...